gchq/sleeper/scripts/test/nightly/README.md

 You'll need to set a VPC, subnets, results S3 bucket and a path to your fork in GitHub.

+#### Automatic merge to main

-The GitHub App settings are just for automatically merging into main.
-If you don't enable merging into main, you can leave them alone or delete them.
+There are settings for automatically merging into the main branch under "mergeToMainOnTestType".
+This must be set to true or false for any test type you will use.
+If it's set to true, the settings under "gitHubApp" will be used to authenticate with GitHub and merge the develop branch into main.
+If you don't need to merge into main, you can leave the "gitHubApp" entry as it is, or delete it if you prefer.

+### Running tests

+There's an [example crontab](crontab.example) you can edit and use to regularly run nightly system tests.

-Next, run this from the host machine:
+To run the tests as they would be run by the cron job, use this command from the host machine:

 ```bash
 sleeper builder ./sleeper/scripts/test/nightly/updateAndRunTests.sh /sleeper-builder/nightlyTestSettings.json performance &> /tmp/sleeperTests.log
 ```

 This will take 6 hours or so.
-You can check output in `/tmp/sleeperTests.log`, but once the suite starts that file will only update once the suite finishes.
-If you connect to the Docker container that's running the tests you can find the output of the test suite:
+You can check the output in `/tmp/sleeperTests.log`, but once each suite starts it will only update once the suite finishes.
+The output of the tests will be in a tmp folder in the Docker container, and will later be uploaded to S3.
+You can connect to the Docker container to view the output as it's happening:

 ```bash
 docker images # Find the image ID of the sleeper-builder image with the 'current' tag